e2eSolutionArchitect/academy/openhouse.md

 # Event: Openhouse for IT Professionals

 ## About IPCD - Institute for Professional Career Development & Training
+A dedicated educational career-focused program crafted for newcomers in Canada.
+Professionals in IPCD mentor and coach IT-enthusiasts, for their new careers and prepare for the next opportunity.

 ## Venue: 25 Watline AveMississauga, ON L4Z 2Z1